jamesmills/laravel-notification-rate-limit/README.md

 ## Options

 You can custom settings on an individual Notification level.

+### Events

+By default the `NotificationRateLimitReached` event will be fired when a Notification is skipped.
+You can customise this using the `event` option in the config.

 ### Overding the time the notification is rate limited for